 - Know that tuk-tuk’s will try to overcharge you at first.
 Negotiate and settle the price for your ride right before hopping in.

 - It’s good to be up to date on Thailand’s current political status.
-Local politics are unstable and the panorama can change at any moment.
-It’s always good to have a plan “B” (another Thai province or bordering country).
-Just in case…
+Local politics are unstable and the panorama, especially in Bangkok, can change at any moment.
+It’s always good to have a plan “B” (another Thai province or bordering country), just in case.

 - Wearing sandals/flip-flops most of the time is very convenient.
 You will be taking them off constantly as you visit the temples or sacred places, and as you hop on and off of the long tail boats.

 - The official year in Thailand is 2560 (not 2017).
 Since several decades, the westerner New Year’s day is also a public holiday in Thailand.
 But the popular New Year’s Day for Thai people happens from April 13 to April 15; it is called Songkran.
 The reference point is Lord Buddha’s birth 543 before Jesus Christ.
 Also, if you manage to be there during this time of the year, you will see and participate in the most insane water-fight.
 Thais celebrate the New Year by throwing water at EVERYONE!!